radu-matei/radu-matei.github.io/content/blog/aspnet-core-websockets-middleware.md

         }
 ```

-It receives a path and it maps that path using with the `WebSocketManagerMiddleware` which is passed the specific implementation of `WebSockethandler` you provided as argument for the `MapWebSocketManager` extension method.
+It receives a path and it maps that path using with the `WebSocketManagerMiddleware` which is passed the specific implementation of `WebSocketHandler` you provided as argument for the `MapWebSocketManager` extension method.

 You also need to add some services in order to use them, and this is done in another extension method on `IServiceCollection`: